orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/27/no-citations-from-wikipedia.md

 ----

-yes, citing Brittanica Encyclopaedia is also not allowed (as per their policy).
+yes, citing {{% wikipedia article="Encyclopædia Britannica" %}} is also not allowed (as per their policy).
 But things with wikipedia hit when number of students cited the same wrong information.

 _Senthil_